Gregory Juno 24L Review

 Ease of Use

-Though we're not the biggest fans of "one size fits most" options, the single size of the Juno does a pretty decent job of accommodating the 14-19" torso lengths it claims.
+Though we're not the biggest fans of "one size fits most" options, the single size of the Juno does a pretty decent job of accommodating the 14-inch to 19-inch torso lengths it claims.
 While some models achieve this adjustability by incorporating specialized back panels that can be lengthened or shortened, the Juno relies on its shoulder straps and load lifters to do the trick.
 Our main tester has a 17.5-inch torso and found this pack very easy to fit to her back, with an easily adjustable sternum strap to finish the job.

 This symmetrical bag is easy and simple to pack and unpack, no matter what size and shape your contents are.
 Tightening straps clip into place over the main compartment opening to reduce stress on the zipper.
 A dual-direction pair of zipper pulls make it easy to access the largest pocket without stopping from either side of your body.
 All of the Juno's pockets and features are intuitive and easy to use, offering simple and versatile options for just about every hiker.